ams0/ams0/blog/dev.to/posts/stateless-monitoring-with-aks-thanos-prometheus-grafana/stateless-monitoring-with-aks-thanos-prometheus-grafana.md

 kubectl create secret generic -n prometheus remotewrite-secret --from-literal=user=thanos --from-literal=password=$(cat pass)
 ```

+We now have the secrets in place for the ingresses and for deploying Prometheus.

 ### Deploying Thanos

 We will use the [Bitnami chart](https://github.com/bitnami/charts/tree/master/bitnami/thanos/) to deploy the Thanos components we need.